SystemFw/blog/content/staging/programs-as-values-draft.md

 ---
 title: "Programs as Values, Part VII: Exploring Chaining"
-date: 2022-01-20
+date: 2022-01-23
 ---

-Last time we introduced the key concept of chaining: creating programs that can depend on the output of a previous program, and can therefore encode _arbitrary sequential control flow_.
+Last time we introduced the key concept of _chaining_: creating programs that can depend on the output of other programs, and can therefore encode arbitrary sequential control flow.
 In this short followup we will explore some of the properties of chaining that are relevant when writing real programs.

-Before we start, here's a reminder of how the `Console` algebra that we have used for our sample programs looks like, excluding the `run` elimination form and the `chain_` combinator which aren't important for this article:
+Before we start, here's a reminder of how our `Console` algebra looks
+like:

 ```scala
 /*